Table of contents

 What are the benefits of Brexit?

 Let’s be honest, throughout the Brexit process, most of the news has focussed on the negative sides of Brexit.
-There’s no doubt that the negotiations between the UK and the EU have been hard fought, with the EU taking a firm approach as a warning to other member nations.
+There’s no doubt that the negotiations between the UK and the EU have been hard-fought, with the EU taking a firm approach as a warning to other member nations.
 But what are the potential benefits for the UK once the process has been completed?
 One of the clear opportunities for the UK is to renegotiate trade deals that they weren’t able to before.
 As a member of the EU, Britain is currently ruled out of holding an independent seat at the World Trade Organisation (WTO), this will no longer be the case once the terms are agreed.
 This could provide more freedom for businesses and freelancers and an opportunity to work closely with major economies such as Japan, India and the UAE.
 The UK will also be able to negotiate new deals with political allies like Australia, USA, and Canada that could create even stronger ties – particularly from a business perspective.
-Of course, this is very much dependent on how the UK approaches negotiating new deals, but there is a clear long term opportunity there.
+Of course, this is very much dependent on how the UK approaches negotiating new deals, but there is a clear long-term opportunity there.
 Freelancers may see an instant benefit from Brexit as uncertainty turns more businesses to using contingent workers.
-Whilst there is a negative impact on freelancers working with EU organisations, there is every chance that there will be a short term increase in demand for freelancers from businesses in the UK.
-Freelancers offer the opportunity for businesses to continue with current open projects, whilst not having to commit to a permanent employees salary.
-This will lead to many organisations looking to hire contingent workers to plug gaps before they have the commitment to their long term budget.
+Whilst there is a potential negative impact on freelancers working with EU organisations, there is every chance that there will be a short-term increase in demand for freelancers from businesses in the UK.
+Freelancers offer the opportunity for businesses to continue with current open projects, whilst not having to commit to a permanent employee’s salary.
+This will lead to many organisations looking to hire contingent workers to plug gaps before they have the commitment to their long-term budget.

 All the Brexit stats so far